 The EUI Research Repository aims at offering EUI Research Output in Open Access.
-Cadmus contains today to 44% fulltext PDF in Open Access.
+45% of Cadmus content is in Open Access.

-- Some records are without any fulltext, due to copyright issues, some are under a time based restriction (ag. embargo), and a few are under a permanent restriction.
+- Some records are without fulltext, due to copyright issues, some are under a time based restriction (eg. embargo), and a few are under a permanent restriction.

 - All EUI Working Papers are Open Access.

 - All EUI theses are accessible on-campus in full-text, while 41% is available in Open Access to all worldwide.

 - When a full-text is not attached to the Cadmus record often the resource can be reached via the DOI (full-text via DOI) and available in fulltext if the EUI Library pays for a subscription to the publisher.

 Cadmus is the EUI Research Repository, collecting, preserving & providing access to the EUI research outputs according to the EUI Open Access policy.

 Cadmus is a service of the EUI Library.